National Green Tribunal: Powers

 National Green Tribunal handles every violation related to above laws or any Government decision or order covered under above laws.
 However, the tribunal has been prohibited to hear any issues which are covered under the Indian Forest Act, 1927, The Wildlife (Protection) Act, 1972, and any other laws made by States which are related to protection of trees, forests, etc.

 A National Green tribunal order can be reviewed as per Rule 22 of the National Green Tribunal Rules.
 An order of the tribunal can also be challenged within ninety days of the same before the Supreme Court, if the review petition before Tribunal fails.

 Places

 The principal National Green Tribunal bench is located in Delhi, with other benches sitting in Bhopal, Pune, Kolkata and Chennai.

-Procedure for filing an application or appeal

-National Green Tribunal can be approached with an appeal against an order or decision of the Government or an application seeking compensation for environmental damage.
-Application needs to be filed in English.

-A fee of Rs.
-1000/- is to be paid for every application / appeal where any claim for compensation is filed.
-However, for claiming compensation, the fee is one percent of the amount of compensation subject to a minimum of Rs.
-1000/-.

-A compensation claim can be submitted for: